-According to wordstream.com around 95 million photos are shared on Instagram every day.
-What happens with those photos after publication?, who owns the copyright over the photos?, and finally, what use can be made out of the photos?
+According to wordstream.com, around 95 million photos are shared on Instagram every day.
+What happens with those photos after publication?, who owns the copyright over the photos? and finally, what use can be made out of the photos?

-To sum, users grant Instagram the right do anything it wants with the content that is posted on the platform.
+To sum, users grant Instagram the right to do anything it wants with the content that is posted on the platform.
 This license, however, is not granted to the users themselves.
-Thus, if one user takes another's photo that could probably be copyright infringement.
+Thus, if one user takes another's a photo that could probably be copyright infringement.

 But there is more... it is not that simple...

 Sinclair v.
 Mashable, 2020 WL 3450136 (S.D.N.Y.
 June.
 24, 2020)